-Non-life underwriting risk has increased by €22.2 million over the year.
-The majority of this stems from non-life premium and reserve risk, with a smaller offsetting movement from catastrophe risk.
+Non-life underwriting risk has increased by €46.5 million over the year.
+The majority of this stems from non-life premium and reserve risk, with a contributing increase from catastrophe risk.

-- Non-life premium and reserve risk has increased by €25.4 million.
-There are a number of offsetting movements across the year within premium and reserve risk segments, however the overall movement is driven by an overall increase in the premium and reserve risk volumes across the year.
-Premium volumes have increased by €40.3 million, mainly driven by the general liability and motor vehicle liability segments.
-Reserve volumes have also increased by €66.1 million driven mainly by increases in the general liability segments. - Non-life catastrophe risk decreased by €4.3 million over the year.
-There have been a number of changes across the year that have contributed to this overall movement.
-There is a reduction in total natural catastrophe exposure across the year, in both the EEA and non-EEA regions.
-In addition to this there has been an update from the 2021 to the 2022 reinsurance structure, driving a €5.8 million reduction in the non-life catastrophe risk through additional reinstatements on the International Casualty programme.
+- Non-life premium and reserve risk has increased by €32.8 million.
+The overall movement is driven by an increase in the premium and reserve risk volumes across the year.
+Premium volumes have increased by €122.9 million, mainly driven by the general liability and property segments.
+Reserve volumes have also increased by €64.9 million as a result of increases in the marine and motor segments. - Non-life catastrophe risk has increased by €29.4 million over the year.
+There have been a number of changes across the reporting period that have contributed to this overall movement.
+The main reason is the update from the 2022 to the 2023 reinsurance structure, driving higher exposures under the fire and liability scenarios as a result of higher reinstatement premium for the international reinsurance programmes.